From Traditional to Virtual Classroom

 - How to modify evaluation methods/materials for the virtual classroom course.

 - All the worksheets, checklists, and forms in Microsoft® Word template format.
 Simply download them from your personal My Langevin website.

-- 30-day access to all recorded online sessions.
+- 90-day access to all recorded online sessions.

 - Free 1-year feedback service.
 Receive detailed feedback on your materials to help improve your courses.

-Over the course of 3 consecutive days you’ll spend 6 hours live/online learning the key conversion skills required to bring the classroom-based content to life in the virtual classroom.
-An additional 1 to 2 hours will be required for intersession work.
+Over the course of 3 consecutive days, you will spend time learning the key conversion skills required to bring the classroom-based content to life in the virtual classroom.
+Also, 1 to 2 hours will be required for intersession work.

 - Log in to our Adobe Connect platform using a standard web browser and access the audio for the workshop using a telephone and headset (or ear buds with a microphone).
 A toll-free teleconference number will be provided.